 Q: Why do you sell Evans Clips Pat Pend and webbing instead of Fagas Straps?

-A: The European manufacturer of Fagas Straps continues to increase the price.
-To avoid passing along those price increases to our customer, we have developed our own, patent pending, solution which actually lasts longer and is more customizable than the Fagas Strap.
+A: Unfortunately, the manufacturer of Fagas Straps recently went out of business.
+We are in discussions with another Danish manufacturer to potentially supply Fagas Straps once again.
+Stay tuned!
+In the meantime we have developed our own, patent pending, solution which lasts longer and is more customizable than the Fagas Strap.